p4lang/p4lang.github.io/_events/2020-12-01-euro-p4-workshop.md

 EuroP4 2020 is the third P4 Language Consortium event in Europe.
 It aims to bring together P4 and P4->NetFPGA researchers from Europe and from around the world, and to foster the growth of the P4 Community.

-### EuroP4 Registration Grants

-We are pleased to offer a limited number of awards supporting registration expenses associated with participating at CoNEXT 2020 and EuroP4 2020.
-Attendees from traditionally under-represented groups, students and recent graduates, early-career researchers in industry and non-affiliated, are particularly encouraged to apply.
-Should we receive more applications than the funding can support, priority will be given to applicants not otherwise able to attend the conference, and/or from regions where financial resources may not be available to cover even the lower remote registration cost.

-The intent of the registration grant is to encourage a broader diversity of participation, and, as a result, award selection will prioritize applicants who are not authors.
-Though, everyone is encouraged to apply.

-Registration grants are funded by the generous support of our sponsor APS Networks.

-Award applications must be completed at the [CoNEXT 2020 site](https://conext20grant.hotcrp.com).
-Applications will be reviewed and awards will be offered starting from November 10th, 2020.
-However, we will keep accepting applications even after November 10th and award grants based on availability.
-The applicants need to provide a resume and a short statement indicating how they would benefit from attending EuroP4 2020.

-Each grant is for a nominal amount for registration for the virtual event.
-Details on payment/reimbursement will be announced soon.

-If you have any questions about the application process, please email the TPC Co-Chairs.

 ### Program

 ---